Rayano79/YTSub.srt/PRIVACY_POLICY.md

 - Used to detect the current YouTube video you're watching
 - Only accessed when you interact with the extension

-### Scripting Permission
+### Content Scripts
-- Used to inject subtitle display functionality into YouTube pages
+- The extension uses content scripts (defined in manifest.json) to display subtitles on YouTube pages
-- Only runs on YouTube watch pages (`*://www.youtube.com/watch*`)
+- Content scripts run automatically on YouTube watch pages (`*://www.youtube.com/watch*`)
+- No additional permissions are required for content scripts as they are declared in the manifest

 ## Third-Party Services